Flights to Europe

 There’s more to the Netherlands than just Amsterdam, but Amsterdam is the beating heart of the country and the draw for most visitors.
-While exploring the rest of this tiny, water-logged place is rewarding (with windmills, tulips, and more), it’s Amsterdam that is the most memorable.
-Whether you’re stuffing yourself with sugary stroopwafels on the street, riding a bike by the canal alongside dozens of locals, taste-testing Belgian beverages, or partying all night long, your experience in Amsterdam will be, above all, fun.
-Don’t come here to relax; come here to stay up late, meet new people, immerse yourself in the culture, and throw caution to the wind.
+While exploring the rest of this tiny, water-logged place is rewarding (with windmills, tulips and more), it’s Amsterdam that is the most memorable.
+Whether you’re stuffing yourself with sugary stroopwafels on the street, riding a bike by the canal alongside dozens of locals, taste-testing Belgian beverages or partying all night long, your experience in Amsterdam will be, above all, fun.
+Don’t come here to relax; come here to stay up late, meet new people, immerse yourself in the culture and throw caution to the wind.

 If you do decide to get out of Amsterdam, there are a few places that are worth seeking out.
-Try Delft, a small city with more than its fair share of canals and historic buildings, or Haarlem, which has first-rate cafes, excellent museums, and beautiful cobblestone streets.
+Try Delft, a small city with more than its fair share of canals and historic buildings, or Haarlem, which has first-rate cafes, excellent museums and beautiful cobblestone streets.
 In contrast, Rotterdam is hyper-modern.
 After it was demolished in the Second World War, it was rebuilt with boundless enthusiasm for the new.
-There’s plenty to see and do here, and it’s perfect for party animals.
+There’s plenty to see and do here, and it’s a perfect for party animals.

 Happily for travellers, the Dutch speak excellent English, and there’s no expectation that you’ll understand the local language.